What's harder, a nine-dart finish or a 147 break?

 You'll no doubt have heard this question passionately debated countless times down the years and it's one you've probably got a strongly held opinion on.

-Regardless of whether you're Team Darts or Team Snooker - or even if you're apathetic about both sports - we should all be completely sick of it by now, especially because fresh 'evidence' rarely comes to light.
+Regardless of whether you're Team Darts or Team Snooker - or even if you love both sports - we should all be completely sick of it by now, especially because fresh 'evidence' rarely comes to light.

-Shaun Murphy's ridiculously bold claim about achieving the 'Holy Grail' of a nine-darter with Phil Taylor's darts, a 147 break and a hole-in-one at Royal Worlington did the rounds on social media again, prompting him to be invited onto a special show organised by Paddy Power and Sky Sports ahead of this year's PDC World Championship.
+Shaun Murphy's ridiculously bold claim about achieving the 'Holy Grail' of a nine-darter with Phil Taylor's darts, a 147 break and a hole-in-one at Royal Worlington repeatedly did the rounds on social media, prompting him to be invited onto a special show organised by Paddy Power and Sky Sports ahead of the last two PDC World Championships.

-However, when it came to debating which of the two feats was harder, Humphries put the Magician in his place.
+However, when it came to debating which of the two feats was harder, Humphries put the Magician in his place during the 2024 edition.

 Cool Hand initially said: "If you take an amateur who hasn't played either sport and give them a set of darts, a snooker cue and a golf club they'll do hole-in-one first, 9 darter second and a 147 last.
 But to a professional, I think a nine darter is harder."